 - Reflect on key elements of advocacy and lobby planning and share information on positive interventions.

-This course is designed for governmental officials, managers and staff of civil society organisations, judges and magistrates, legal practitioners, as well as academics from Universities in Africa.
+This course is designed for governmental officials, managers and staff of civil society organisations, judges and magistrates, legal practitioners, as well as academics from universities in Africa.
 Participants from all over the world are, nevertheless, welcome to apply.
 Masters and doctoral students wishing to deepen their knowledge or expertise in a particular area of relevance to their study or research may also apply.
-Between 20 and 30 participants are admitted to each course.
 All lectures and materials are in English, and proficiency in English is required to attend these courses.

 A high proficiency in English is required to attend this course.
 All lectures and materials are in English.
 Prior to applying for this course, please read through the information on the practical information and the payment details pages.